pyxlaria/CSARCH2-Case-Study-1/README.md

 Description

-Verify that a decimal input is converted to IEEE 754 binary64 and hexadecimal correctly.
+This test verifies that a decimal value is converted correctly into IEEE 754 binary64 format and hexadecimal form.

 Input